canonical/vanilla-framework/templates/docs/layouts/full-width.md

 The `.l-full-width` serves as a wrapper for full-width layout and allows for a start (left), main (central) and end (right) areas.
 Usually, the `l-full-width` class name would be placed on a strip component `p-strip` or an individual element.
 Additionally, a separate `l-full-width__sidebar` element can be added as a container for side navigation placed on top of the start (left) area of the layout.

-On screens smaller than `$breakpoint--large` the sidebar is hidden off-screen and the whole width of the page is occupied by the main content area.
+On screens smaller than `$breakpoint-large` the sidebar is hidden off-screen and the whole width of the page is occupied by the main content area.
 On larger screens, the sidebar is visible on the left side of the window.

 ### Main area